krea-ai/open-prompts/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 Open Prompts contains the data we use to build [krea.ai](krea.ai).
-You can get access to this data too.
+Now, you can get access to this data too.

 You can either download a (large) CSV file with image links and meta-data of >10M generations, or access it through [our free API](https://devapi.krea.ai) (still in development).

 Everyone is welcome to <a href=#contributing>contribute</a> with their own prompts, and [ideas](https://discord.gg/K8anVEWbQC).

+If you want to use this data to implement a semantic search engine with CLIP (like we did), check out [prompt-search](https://github.com/krea-ai/prompt-search).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>